207,600 sq. km

 The Airways of Byelorussia

-This brochure starts with an introduction of Belarus civil aviation and then gives a short presentation of the most important cities, and Aeroflot destinations, in Belarus.
+Belarus civil aviation, the main cities and Aeroflot destinations in Belarus.
 First the capital Minsk, then by Yak-40 to Gomel, next is Vitebsk, then Grodno, Mogilev and finally Brest by An-24.
-On the inside of the backcover a map with the local and all-union air routes.

 40 pp, 230 x 220 mm, GE

 6 panels (12 pp), 230 x 220 mm, RU

 16 pp, 200 x 186 mm, RU

 8 panels (16 pp), 140 x 200 mm, RU

 Travel the USSR: Byelorussia

 The nature, development and industry, Minsk, Brest, Khatyn.
 On the backcover Tu-134 CCCP-65743.